gregfoletta/articles.foletta.org/content/post/2025-03-04-bytesize-a-ode-to-rs-scraping/index.markdown

 ---
-title: 'Bytesize: A Love Letter to Webscraping with R'
+title: 'Byte-size: An Ode to Web Scraping with R'
 author: ''
-date: '2025-03-3'
+date: '2025-03-03'
 categories: [R Scraping]
 ---

-I was recently doing some websscraping, building out a data pipeline to generate the end-of-season awards for Little Athletics.
-I ran into a problem, and as always, R comes to the rescue with a simple, elegant solution.
-I thought I’d write a little byte-sized ode to web-scraping with R.
+Last week I needed to pull some data from a website.
+I was building out a data pipeline to generate the end-of-season awards for Little Athletics, but I ran into a problem (more on that later).
+Like dependable friend, R came to the rescue with a simple, elegant solution.
+This post is a ‘byte-size’ ode to this dependable

 # Beauty and Terseness

-I’ll get to the challenge I ran into shortly, but before that let’s take a look at what standard web-scraping scenario looks like, and how easy is is to do in R. Suppose you want to get all the headlines from The Age’s website.
-You look at the source and see that they have an attribute *data-testid* equal to *article-link*.
+I’ll get to the challenge I ran into shortly, but first we’ll take a look at how the elegance of standard web-scraping is in R. Suppose you want to get all the headlines from The Age’s website.
+You look at the source and see that all the `<a>` tags have an attribute *data-testid* equal to *article-link*.
 Here’s the pipeline that acheives this:

 ``` r
 request('http://theage.com.au') |>